MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 >
 ><b>A:</b> There's no clear answer to this, unfortunately.
 One has to treat this like a hyperparameter.
 However, exposure to retrainable examples should still regard a sense of diversity, you don't want to accidentally overspecialize/overfit the model on any one kind of task.
 Retraining amount is furthermore related to task complexity, computational resources available and the actual training objectives.

-Interestingly, RL training is realtively new and not at all standard for LLMs yet.
+Interestingly, RL training is relatively new and not at all standard for LLMs yet.
 The entire RL pipeline is kind of shrouded in mystery, as multiple AI providers use and refine it, but don't really talk in much detail about it.

 Until now.